nf-core/atacseq/README.md

 The pipeline was originally written by the [The Bioinformatics & Biostatistics Group](https://www.crick.ac.uk/research/science-technology-platforms/bioinformatics-and-biostatistics/) for use at [The Francis Crick Institute](https://www.crick.ac.uk/), London.

-The pipeline was developed by [Harshil Patel](mailto:harshil.patel@crick.ac.uk), [Philip East](mailto:philip.east@crick.ac.uk) and [Nourdine Bah](mailto:nourdine.bah@crick.ac.uk).
+The pipeline was developed by [Harshil Patel](mailto:harshil.patel@crick.ac.uk).

-The [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline developed by Phil Ewels was used a template for this pipeline.
+The [nf-core/rnaseq](https://github.com/nf-core/rnaseq) and [nf-core/chipseq](https://github.com/nf-core/chipseq) pipelines developed by Phil Ewels were used as a template for this pipeline.
 Many thanks to Phil and the team at SciLifeLab.

 Many thanks to other who have helped out along the way too, including (but not limited to):
 [@pditommaso](https://github.com/pditommaso),